takeshape/penny/README.md

 ## Development Notes

-* `react@18` cannot be used because of an issue with lazy queries in `@apollo/client`.
+- `react@18` cannot be used because of an issue with lazy queries in `@apollo/client`.
-* A number of other deps are at less-than-current versions because of above.
+- A number of other deps are at less-than-current versions because of above.
+- Components with state coming from localstorage via Jotai's `atomWithStorage` should be wrapped in the `<ClientOnly />` component.
+This prevents rendering mismatches and stale / incorrect info.

 # Deluxe ™️ Sample Project